4regab/4regab.me/README.md

-# 🚀 AI-Powered Multi-Tool Platform
+# 🚀 My Projects and AI-powered tools

 > A comprehensive suite of AI-powered tools built with React, TypeScript, and Google's Gemini AI.
 Features include an intelligent chat assistant, AI translator, text-to-speech converter, and more productivity tools.